ZhekaiLi/ZhekaiLi.github.io/Obsidian/Skyworks/Weekly_Review/Weekly_Review_06_22_2023.md

 test-run: metrology -> check the wafer and the tool (after maintainance, to check the tool if good or not) (test-run maybe only 4 steps, significant for metrology tools)

+FabTime -> there is chart average mtbf Suyra

 recipe have parameter to decide MPU based on the product (recipe)

 how peam find the utilization data

+ETP_ENTITY_E10_PW_HIST
+1. contains tool-to-entity
+	but we have not find any table to show the entity-to-recipe, and also entity-to-MPU relations
+2.